 The University believes that establishing and maintaining adequate computer hardware and software for both academic and administrative purposes is foundational to the University’s goal of becoming a premier Christian academic university.
-Houston Christian University (HBU) makes its computing facilities available for use by undergraduate students, graduate students, faculty, and staff.
+Houston Christian University (HCU) makes its computing facilities available for use by undergraduate students, graduate students, faculty, and staff.
 The use of university computing facilities or network is considered a privilege afforded members of the HCU community.
 Although this policy sets forth the general parameters of appropriate use of IT Systems, students, faculty, and staff should consult school or departmental governing policies for more detailed statements on permitted use for their various roles within the HCU community.
 In the event of conflict between IT policies, this Computer Use Policy will prevail.

 A. Appropriate Use

 IT Systems may be used only for their authorized purposes – that is, to support the research, education, clinical, administrative, and other functions of Houston Christian University.
 The particular purposes of any IT System as well as the nature and scope of authorized, incidental personal use may vary according to the duties and responsibilities of the User.
-Appropriate use0 restrictions extend to Users connecting to HCU IT Systems with devices not owned by HBU.
+Appropriate use0 restrictions extend to Users connecting to HCU IT Systems with devices not owned by HCU.

 Users are entitled to access only those elements of IT Systems that are consistent with their Specific Authorization.
 Upon request by a Systems Administrator or other University authority, Users must produce valid University identification.

 The following categories of use are inappropriate and prohibited: